felipegabela/felipegabela.github.io/index.md

 - Relay: GraphQL client that aggregates and optimizes the data requirements for your entire app, so that they can be efficiently fetched in a single GraphQL request
 - Prisma: Next-generation Node.js and TypeScript ORM
 - Hydrogen: React-based framework for building custom storefronts on Shopify
-- Tailwind: A utility-first CSS framework packed
+- Tailwind: A utility-first CSS framework
 - Solidity: A programming language designed for developing smart contracts that run on Ethereum
 - Go: Build fast, reliable, and efficient software at scale
 - CloudFormation: An infrastructure as code (IaC) service that allows you to easily model, provision, and manage AWS and third-party resources